murchandamus/bips/bip-update-process.md

   License: <SPDX License Identifier of approved license(s)>
 * License-Code: <SPDX License Identifier for Code under different approved license(s)>
 * Discussion: <list of mailing list threads, or other noteworthy discussions in "date: link" format>
-* Revision: Version number of this document after a Change Log has been introduced
+* Revision: Version number of this document after a Changelog has been introduced
 * Requires: <BIP number(s)>
 * Replaces: <BIP number>
 * Superseded-By: <BIP number>